aishwaryar7/Flitting/README.md

 	Username: Aishwarya
 	Password: flitting101

 Navigate through various pages to view all the functionality.
-(The video contains all functionalities)